Snehalk275/world_analysis.sql/README.md

 What I practiced

-Filtering data using WHERE
+Filtering data using WHERE,
-Aggregations with GROUP BY
+Aggregations with GROUP BY,
-Working with multiple tables using JOIN
+Working with multiple tables using JOIN,
-Subqueries and CTEs
+Subqueries and CTEs,
 Basic analytical queries

 Tools

 MySQL Workbench
 SQL